agnesdeng/mixgb/README.md

 #> 6:    5.4    9.2    9.4  9.00  2.173    2    2
 ```

-To impute new data with this saved imputer object, we use the
+To impute new data with this saved imputer object, we can use the
 `impute_new()` function.
-User can also specify whether to use new data
+Users can choose whether to use new data for
-for initial imputation.
-By default, `initial.newdata = FALSE`, we will
+initial imputation.
+By default, the information of training data is used
-use the information of training data to initially impute the new data.
+to initially impute the missing data in the new dataset
+(`initial.newdata = FALSE`).
+After this, the missing values in the new
-New data will be imputed with the saved models.
-This process will be
+dataset will be imputed using the saved models from the imputer object.
-considerably faster as we don’t need to build the imputation models
-again.
+This process will be considerably faster because it will not involve
+rebuilding the imputation models.

 ``` r
 test.imputed <- impute_new(object = mixgb.obj, newdata = test.data)
 ```

-If PMM is used when we call `mixgb()`, predicted values of missing
+If PMM is used in `mixgb()`, predicted values of missing entries in the
-entries in the new dataset are matched with donors from training data.
+new dataset will be matched with donors from the training data.
-Users can also set the number of donors for PMM when imputing new data.
+Additionally, users can set the number of donors to be used in PMM when
-By default, `pmm.k = NULL` , which means the same setting as the
+imputing new data.
+The default setting `pmm.k = NULL` indicates that the
-training object will be used.
+same setting as the training object will be used.

-Similarly, users can set the number of imputed datasets `m`.
-Note that
+Similarly, users can set the number of imputed datasets `m` in
-this value has to be smaller than or equal to the `m` in `mixgb()`.
-If
+`impute_new()`.
+Note that this value has to be less than or equal to the
+`m` value specified in `mixgb()`.
+If this value is not specified, the
-it is not specified, it will use the same `m` value as the saved object.
+function will use the same `m` value as the saved object.

 ``` r
 test.imputed <- impute_new(object = mixgb.obj, newdata = test.data,